 Like most other Philips Sonicare electric toothbrushes, the ProtectiveClean 6100 is also available in retail outlets and online stores.
 You can find the model stocked at Walgreens, Walmart, or any high street store that sells dental hygiene products.

 Online orders can be placed from the manufacturer’s website directly.
-However, you’ll often find great price discounts and special deals on e-commerce outlets like Amazon, where you can save money, get some nice freebies and also enjoy a wider range of options than at all but the largest retail stores.
+However, you’ll often find great price discounts and special deals on e-commerce outlets like Amazon.
+In these places you can save money, get some nice freebies and also enjoy a wider range of options.

-Now let’s go ahead with this ProtectiveClean 6100 review, and take a more detailed look at the pros and cons of this Philips Sonicare electric toothbrush.
-But first…
+Now let’s go ahead with this Sonicare ProtectiveClean 6100 review, and take a more detailed look at the pros and cons of this Philips Sonicare electric toothbrush.

 Why should you trust us?